d2s/Documentation/_posts/2018-04-11-Snapshots.md

 - previous months (and years)
   - keep the snapshot in the last week of month for selected Day of week, e.g the last Sunday in the month

 Snapshots which does not follow plan are automatically marked for deleting.
 To actually delete the marked snapshots require to select the `Delete` button.

 ## Utilizing Snapshots

 The snapshot feature enables saving changed and deleted files ahead of a new synchronizing task.
 The snapshot saves the current state of all files in a separate directory ahead of any changes or deletions.
 Changed and deleted files can then be restored utilizing the copy single files features.
-The [full restore](/Fullrestore) will copy the **last** snapshot from remote storage to either the source directory or a temporary restore directory.
+A restore will copy the **last** snapshot from remote storage to either the source directory or a temporary restore directory.

 - snapshots works on either local attached disks and remote hosts
 - standard rsync synchronize tasks cannot be converted to snapshots, creating snapshots starts with a full sync in the first snapshot catalog (`~/snapshots/data/1`)